Divius/Divius.github.io/posts/ironic-denver-2019.rst

 generate the documentation from it.
 Then we could go as far as exposing this information in the API.

-During the multi-tenancy discussion, the idea of owner and leasee fields was well received.
+During the multi-tenancy discussion, the idea of owner and lessee fields was well received.
 Julia volunteered to write a specification for that.
 We clarified the following access control policies implemented by default:

-* A user can list or show nodes if they are an administrator, an owner of a node or a leasee of this node.
+* A user can list or show nodes if they are an administrator, an owner of a node or a leaser of this node.
-* A user can deploy or undeploy a node (through the future deployment API) if they are an administrator, an owner of this node or a leasee of this node.
+* A user can deploy or undeploy a node (through the future deployment API) if they are an administrator, an owner of this node or a lessee of this node.
 * A user can update a node or any of its resources if they are an administrator or an owner of this node.
-A leasee of a node can **not** update it.
+A lessee of a node can **not** update it.

 The discussion of recording the user that did a deployment turned into discussing introducing a searchable log of changes to node power and provision states.
+We did not reach a final consensus on it, and we probably need a volunteer to push this effort forward.

 Deploy steps continued
 ----------------------